ACL Graft Options: What Are the Graft Options for Anterior Cruciate Ligament (ACL) Reconstruction?

 Patients face many decisions when choosing an ACL injury rehabilitation method, with the most critical decision being the graft to use.
 Understanding ACL graft options is essential, as patients have many choices when deciding on a graft for their ACL reconstruction based on personal preference.
 Learning about the available grafts and what they are made of helps patients make informed decisions when undergoing ACL reconstruction.

 Patients should also understand how selecting the right type of graft will affect their recovery time, strength, and long-term stability of the knee.
-In this article, you will learn about ACL grafts, different options for ACL reconstruction grafts, and how surgeons choose which graft type is best for a patient.
+In this article, you will learn about ACL graft options, different options for ACL reconstruction grafts, and how surgeons choose which graft type is best for a patient.

 ACL Graft Options